Towards Bridging the gap between Empirical and Certified Robustness against Adversarial Examples: Experimental Results

-In Table \ref{table:gaussian}, we present the performance of different models under different levels of Gaussian noises with and without applying test-time adaptive BN.
-We observe that when the test examples are sampled from IID settings (i.e., $\sigma=0$ for Baseline, Adv$_{\infty}$, and Adv$_{2}$ and $\sigma=0.5$ for Rand$_{\sigma=0.5}$), the performance of the models remain similar regardless of whether BN adaptation is applied.
-However, as we move away from the IID settings by increasing (or decreasing) $\sigma$, the performance of these models significantly degrades in the standard inference setup.
-In contrast, test-time adaptive BN improves the performance for all classification models \citep{adaptBN_cp_nips_2020,adaptBN_cp_arxiv_2020}.

-However, AT models achieve significantly higher performance gain using adaptive BN compared to the standard non-robust models.
-For example, at $\sigma= 0.5$, the baseline, Adv$_2$ and Adv$_{\infty}$ respectively achieve top-1 accuracy of $0.3\%$, $0.4\%$, and $0.9\%$ for ImageNet without using BN adaptation (Table \ref{table:gaussian} (a)).
-However, by applying test-time adaptive BN, Adv$_2$ and Adv$_{\infty}$ significantly improves the top-1 accuracy to $44.9\%$, $47.3\%$ respectively.
-In contrast, after correcting the BN statistics, the Baseline achieves significantly lower top-1 accuracy of only $7.7\%$.
-We also observe similar results for CIFAR-10 in Table \ref{table:gaussian} (b).
+We first investigate the performance of AT models as we significantly increase the Gaussian noises.
+As we note in Section \ref{sec_rand_smooth}, it is a necessary condition to provide non-trivial robustness certification at larger $\ell_2$ radii.
+In Table \ref{table:gaussian}, we present a comparative performance for Baseline, Adv$_{\infty}$, and Adv$_{2}$ models for both ImageNet and CIFAR-10 datasets.
+We can see that the classification performance of all these models sharply degrades under large Gaussian noises in standard inference settings.
+However, we can improve these performances by adapting them under the same level of Gaussian noises using adaptive BN techniques.
+In particular, we observe that AT models achieve significantly higher performance gain using adaptive BN than the non-robust, Baseline models under Gaussian noise levels.
+For example, at $\sigma= 0.5$, Baseline, Adv$_2 [3]$ and Adv$_{\infty} [4/255]$ respectively achieve top-1 accuracy of $0.3\%$, $0.4\%$, and $0.9\%$ for {ImageNet} without using BN adaptation (Table \ref{table:gaussian} (a)).
+However, adaptive BN for Adv$_2 [3]$ and Adv$_{\infty} [4/255]$ significantly improves the top-1 accuracy to $47.3\%$ and $44.9\%$ respectively.
+In contrast, the baseline model only achieves $7.7\%$ accuracy.
+We also observe similar results for {CIFAR-10} in Table \ref{table:gaussian} (b).